Dr. Ahmad Al Harbi

 RPVI

-Registered Physician in Vascular Interpretation credential from the United States.
+Registered Physician in Vascular Interpretation (RPVI) credential.

 MSc

-Master's degree in Vascular Ultrasound from the United Kingdom.
+Master's degree in Vascular Ultrasound.

 BSVT